addr2data/aws-certification-prep/exercises/ex-006_GettingStartedLoadBalancing.rst

 ------------------------
 Use the following awscli command to display the **'LogicalResourceId'** and **'PhysicalResourceId'** for all the components in the **Stack**

-Notice the format of this portion of the query string **'{"Logical Resource Id": LogicalResourceId,"Physical Resource Id": PhysicalResourceId}'**, it adds a header for each column.**
+Notice the format of this portion of the query string **'{"Logical Resource Id": LogicalResourceId,"Physical Resource Id": PhysicalResourceId}'**, it adds a header to each column.**

 .. code-block::